Film Spoilers and

 House Detective "Dad" Newell Was the Killer

-The who-dun-it from a Raymond Chandler novel (and screenplay) had a different conclusion than the one offered in this Alan Ladd/Veronica Lake film regarding the identity of the murderer - the murderer was changed by demands from the military to have a less politically-sensitive killer.
+The who-dun-it from a Raymond Chandler novel (and screenplay) had a different conclusion than the one offered in this hard-boiled Alan Ladd/Veronica Lake noirish crime film regarding the identity of the murderer - the murderer was changed by demands from the military to have a less politically-sensitive killer (a soldier returning from service who was suffering from blackouts).

 Body Double (1984)

-In the conclusion set at a nearby reservoir site, the killer-Indian had kidnapped Holly in a Ford Bronco, and was planning on burying her in a large earthen pit.
+In the conclusion set at a nearby reservoir site, the killer-Indian ("Sam") had kidnapped Holly in a Ford Bronco, and was planning on burying her in a large earthen pit.
 When Jake interrupted and confronted him, they fought inside the burial hole.
 And as they struggled, the latex face makeup came off, revealing the killer-Indian to be a disguised "Sam."
-With Jake paralyzed by claustrophobia in the deep pit, "Sam" admitted angrily:
+With Jake paralyzed by claustrophobia in the deep pit when "Sam" threw dirt onto him, "Sam" admitted angrily:

-During the epilogue and end credits, Jake was performing as a full-time actor in cheap vampire horror films.
-In the filming of a Psycho-like scene, Jake was in the shower when a naked 'body double' named Mindy was substituted for the lead actress.
+During the epilogue and end credits, Jake was recast as a full-time actor performing again in a cheap vampire horror film.
+In the filming of a Psycho-like scene, with Holly watching from the side, Jake was in the shower with the lead movie actress (Denise Loveday) when a 'body double' (for the nudity) named Mindy was substituted for the lead actress.

 Matty Set Up Ned For Her Husband's Murder, After Swapping Identities (And Faking Her Own Death)